abs0luty/gleam-tutorial/src/basics/booleans-and-numbers.md

 ### Pipe Operator

-It's common in Gleam to compose function calls using the pipe operator.
-You can use it with booleans too.
-For example:
+It's common in Gleam to compose function calls using the pipe operator:

 ```gleam
 import gleam/io